datamol-io/graphium/news/datasets.rst

 **Added:**

-* Add functions and CLI to list and download datasets from Goli public S3 bucket.
+* Add functions and CLI to list and download datasets from Goli public GCS bucket.
-* Add logic to load a pretrained model from the Goli S3 bucket.
+* Add logic to load a pretrained model from the Goli GCS bucket.

 **Changed:**